 In September 1997, without any idea of how it would work I purchased a Wipika 5.0m classic wing, one of the very first ever produced!.
 Flying it for the first time I was awestruck by its potential.
 Over a decade of effort by the Legaignoux brothers of France had produced the definitive "Marine wing" or water kite, a beautiful solution to all the issues of kites on water.
 I spent the next few months discovering how to really kitesurf and giving great amusement to all observers, but for me it was pure satisfaction.
 I tried a range of boards from wakeboards to windsurfers.
 My favourite board was my 7' Bushman thruster surfboard which I fitted with my own custom deckplates, a foam sandwiched aluminium baseplate with footstraps.
 This and many other historic pieces remain in my museum today!
 My spirit of innovation ran rampant, every session trying new things, coming up with new solutions.
 The rush of discovery was a feeling so unique I wont even try to describe it.
 No matter how impossible each new level seemed I was driven and absorbed entirely in the process of progression.
 And from those first days that I got up and riding I knew where the next stage of my life lay.
 I was certain that Wipika Inflatable kite technology would revolutionize wind & water sports, and that I had a vital part to play to make it happen.

 Keen to share the experience of learning I asked Bruno Legaignoux who else was using Wipika wings.
 His reply that I was the only one anywhere near Australia and one of only a handful of pioneers around the world made me even more determined to concentrate on growing my dream sport.
 I approached several windsurf shops about my dream but they unanimously condemned kitesurfing as a silly idea.
-I would not be deterred however, so in the summer of 1997 I quit my job and travelled the east coast of Australia with my Wipika wing and surfboard all the way from Cairns, QLD to Torquay in Southwest Victoria.
+I would not be deterred however, so in the summer of 1997 I quit my job and travelled the east coast of Australia with my Wipika wing and surfboard all the way from Port Douglas near Cairns, QLD.
+Down to Torquay and its infamous Point Danger in southern Victoria.
 There were many memorable sessions along the way, and no shortage of humorous comments either like "it'll be a bloody miracle mate", etc etc. Well miracle it was as far as I was concerned, the excitement and adventure of this trip lives with me forever.
 I was more than ever convinced that kitesurfing in Australia had a big future and by the start of 1998 I had set up the first Australian kiteboarding business and ordered the first 50 production Marine Wings.
 Also at the end of 1997 wipika.com.au went online as maybe the first pure kiteboarding only website in the world !
 My vision of kiteboardings future had begun to take shape.

 As I travelled down the coast I had many great sessions, and a few accidentally big jumps due to chaotic kite handling.
-But ... unfortunately in February 1998 I had a serious accident while kitesurfing alongside windsurfers in extreme conditions at Point Danger, Torquay VIC.
-The wind was 20-30 knots and the surf overhead, the windsurfers were bugging out at me kitesurfing there because like everyone else they had never seen kiting before.
+But ... unfortunately in February 1998 I had a very serious accident while kitesurfing alongside windsurfers in extreme conditions at Point Danger, Torquay VIC.
+The wind was 20-30 knots and the heavy surf double overhead, the windsurfers were bugging out at me kitesurfing there because like everyone else they had never seen kiting before.
 And I was having an absolute awesome time flying off the big waves.
 Having got a taste of sending the kite for more airtime I decided to really send it for a massive air.... into a death loop where I was spinning madly out of control far above my kite....
 Bad move...
 BIG crash.
 I managed to rupture my ACL - anterior cruciate ligament, which led to two knee operations, one full knee reconstruction, a relationship breakdown and a full year off any sports...
 This was a significant setback and almost shattered me.

 It was a tough year, but I continued to work on kitesurfing in Australia, writing the first articles on kitesurfing in Australian publications, and canvassing retailers (sometimes on crutches).
 The first to give me a break were 4 winds Marine in Geelong, thanks Cameron & Lloyd.
 By this stage finances became very strained and I can remember having to choose between eating or putting fuel in the old car to get to another knockback.
-Trying to create something new always meets resistance from the old, but I was not going to baulk, in spite of all the let downs I remained driven to realise and share my dream with others.
+Trying to create something new always meets resistance from the old, but I was not going to baulk, in spite of all the let downs I remained driven to realize and share my dream with others.
 Besides, Every now and again someone would actually get onboard and buy a kite from me which was boost in more ways than one.
 People such as Dale from Mornington Peninsula, and Kym from Ballina who shaped me an epoxy kiteboard.
 And of course the Wynn brothers from Caloundra who incidentally were the first to push it wakestyle.
 Their friendship, support and inspiring enthusiasm will always be legend to Rebecca and I.

 Read on below about Rebecca, 1st lady of kiteboarding, and my rock through all lows, and highs.
 As I recovered I resumed demonstrating kitesurfing around Australia, sometimes getting TV and media coverage such as at Australia's first kitesurf event hosted by Skites kiteshop (Lachlan) on the Gold Coast where we had a grand total of 4 participants... including Kane from NZ.
 And that was most of the entire oceanic kitesurfing fraternity at the time!.
 I went on to attend a lot of events the next few years, including my first Mambo at Merimbula where I copped a lot of MC Craig (Tommo's) razor wit about teabagging.
 And Australias first kitesurfing race at a kite festival in Adelaide in 1999.
 At this race I helped the others launch and get going before I hit the water, then proceeded to pass everyone and round the final mark well in front, I was disqualified officially for coming in the wrong side of the finish buoy, (perhaps I was just too damn fast).
 Meanwhile the accident and painful process of recovery and relearning how to walk, surf, everything.. firmed up my resolve to seek another way to keep kiting at the center of my life.
-And rather than risk revisting injury by pursuing proffessional riding as a career, I worked on the M8kite business to grow kiting and earn a living at the same time.
+And rather than risk revisiting injury by pursuing professional riding as a career, I worked on the M8kite business to grow kiting and earn a living at the same time.
 I did still enter and win some competitions along the way though, and I ended thoughts of a competitive career on a high note by winning the first ever Aussie wave kiting event held in conjunction with a wavesailing windsurf event at Flat Rock NSW.
 In side-offshore head high righthanders I was riding 2 lines - unhooked on a surfboard...
 Pure.

-In 1999 I was honoured when Wipika International had me write their kitesurf manual, a benchmark for safe kiteboarding.
+In 1999 I was honored when Wipika International had me write their Global Kitesurf Manual, a benchmark for safe kiteboarding.
 It was the 1st handbook, the 1st definitive how to.
-An honour and a priviledge to produce.
+An honor and a priviledge to produce.
 This was at the fragile stage of kitesurfings growth where a bad accident / publicity could have really set us back bigtime, and frankly it's amazing we managed to avoid it.
 Although the first wave of pioneering kitesurfers were in general pretty capable and resourceful because they had to be, theres still plenty of scars and a few missing appendages to prove it.
 An example was my overnight inter island expedition on a kayak powered by a kite, I had to improvise a lot on that one as you probably guessed.
 But I did not lose any bits, and in fact picked up an extra body!!! a wayward swimmer in the middle of "shark alley" a pommie tourist who decided the best thing for his hangover would be a nice swim to the island..... he swore if I had not rescued him he would ave drowned for sure.
 Crazy tourists...
 I have on another occasion used a kite to help rescue from potential drowning a disabled man caught in dangerous currents that were carrying him out to sea.
 And my kite has saved my bacon more than once too.
 Quite literally without it we would not be here today.

 love is in the airAfter a few years cruising the coast chasing the sailing seasons, I was back in Cairns gatecrashing an outer island windsurfing race when I met Rebecca Nicholson.
 Beck became Australia's first female kiteboarder, went on to be our 1st kitesurfing world champion (KPWT 2003), 2x Australian women's champion undefeated, 2x Mambo champ, 1st IKO examiner, etc etc and eventually she said yes to become my better half.
 Rebecca campaigned tirelessly for the advancement of kiteboarding and crucially for getting more girls into it.
 Kiteboarding brought us together, and it gave us both intense purpose and fulfilment in return for all the effort we put into growing the sport.
 Certainly Rebecca had a great positive influence on kiteboardings early growth, and my own too.
 Bonded by common passion, we revelled in it and dared to dream and do.
 Early in the piece we decided to give back by creating a website traqua.com for aussie kiteboarders.
 Rebecca also made many interesting kite trips around Australia and abroad.
 For some finer detail see this page.
 Rebeccas story is ever inextricably intertwined with kiting, its happily very glamorous and high profile, plus has many other intriguing facets far beyond kitings confines.